Baseboard: History

+In Ancient Chinese architecture, baseboards were also uncommon due to the post and beam system.
+The structural load of a traditional Chinese building is carried entirely by massive wooden columns and brackets, meaning walls are not needed to hold the roof up.
+These walls which are often made of woven bamboo, brick, or mud were frequently built after the frame was complete.Interior walls were non-loadbearing and typically treated as simple, interchangeable partitions rather than permanent structural elements.
+A baseboard would only serve to visually and practically ground these interior interchangeable walls, of which is not needed.
+Instead of baseboards, ancient wooden buildings used raised door thresholds (called ménkǎn 门槛) to seal the interior at floor level, keeping out dust, pests, and monsoonal floodwaters.

+In nomadic cultures, cultures that built structures like yurts, tepees, or wigwams utilized flexible, lightweight materials adapted to seasonal relocation.
+These did not have rigid wall-to-floor junctions.

 Materials

 Plastic baseboard comes in various plastic compounds, the most common of which is UPVC.
 It is usually available in white or a flexible version in several colors and is usually glued to the wall.
 Vinyl baseboard is glued with adhesive and can be difficult to remove or to replace.
 It has a long lifespan, which can mean lower maintenance.

 Wooden baseboard can be available in untreated, lacquered or prepainted versions.
 Prepainted baseboards can be made from a single piece or finger jointed wood, often softwoods, while hardwoods are either lacquered, or raw for staining and made from a single piece of wood.

 Medium-density fibreboard (MDF)) is a common material used for baseboard trim and molding.
 It is an engineered wood product manufactured from refined wood fibers combined with wax and resin binders.
 MDF is denser and more rigid than standard particle board and can be easily machined and painted.

 Tiles can also be used as a baseboard.